creditdatamw/zefaker/README.md

 ## Installation

+For now, you have to build a copy locally.
-Download a copy from the [Releases](https://github.com/creditdatamw/zefaker/releaseas) tab
+We will upload a copy on the Releases page, soon.

 ## Usage